 At GCSE pupils have the opportunity to build on the skills and knowledge developed in KS3 whilst at the same time exploring new places and studying more complex issues.
 At GCSE we follow the OCR Geography B: Geography for enquiring minds course and pupils study Geography for 5 hours a fortnight.
 Through this GCSE students look at the geographical processes linked to both the physical and human world.
 Pupils explore these processes in a variety of countries including Bangladesh, India, Brazil, Cambodia, Japan and also a number of case studies based in the UK.

 In terms of assessment the GCSE course is linear and divided into three distinct areas.
 100% of the marks are gained through 3 exams - two are 75 minutes and one is 90 minutes.
 Fieldwork is still essential to this course and rather than being examined by a piece of Controlled Assessment the pupils answer fieldwork questions in the Paper 1 and Paper 2 exams.
 Pupils have the opportunity to carry out fieldwork in 2 contrasting locations; an urban environment – Bristol and a coastal environment – Dorset.

 At Key Stage 4 pupils of Geography are also given the opportunity to take part in a week of residential fieldwork.
-We have visited Iceland on two occasions and in 2017 the department ran a trip to Mount Etna in Sicily.
+We offer an annual residential trip to either Iceland, Naples or Sicily to investigate a range of Geographical features including tectonics.